 Child support in South Africa: Childcare for babies

-There are plenty of crèche and day care facilities that cater specifically for babies and toddlers up to the age of three.
-The staff is required to have qualifications as a childcare assistance, but they may not all have degrees in early childhood development.
+There are plenty of crèche and daycare facilities that cater specifically for babies and toddlers up to the age of three.
+The staff must have qualifications for childcare assistance.
+They may not all have degrees in early childhood development, though.

-Childcare centres for babies provide toys that are educational and fun, together with fulfilling your child’s needs including meals, drinks, snacks, nappy changes and cots for nap times.
+Childcare centers for babies provide toys that are educational and fun, together with fulfilling your child’s needs including meals, drinks, snacks, nappy changes and cots for nap times.

-Daycare centres and crèche usually open at 06.30 and take care of your child for up to 12 hours.
-Depending on the area you live in, the average childcare costs in South Africa range between R1500 and R4500 a month.
+Daycare centers and crèche usually open at 06.30 and take care of your child for up to 12 hours.
+Depending on where you live, the average childcare costs in South Africa range between R1500 and R4500 a month.

 Child support in South Africa: Educare facilities

 For parents with children aged two and three, Educare facilities present an alternative option for full-day childcare.
 As the name suggests, there is more focus on education than you can typically expect from a crèche.

 Although the teaching syllabus may not be recognized by the department of education, playtimes in Educare centers provide fun activities that have educational value.
 Most programs will have selected themes and teachers are qualified in early childhood development.

 Children in South Africa don’t need to attend school until they are seven years old.
 Prior to that, most children spend their days in a nursery that provides preliminary education.

 Most nurseries accept children from two years and upwards.
 Some will also enroll children as young as 18 months.
 Children aged four and above will move into the pre-primary classes.

 Many of the pre-primary schools are part of a private school; before choosing a nursery, check out which school it is attached to.
 This makes the transition from nursery to school easier for your child; they’ll already have started that school’s curriculum.
 Opening hours are usually 8.30 or 9am until 5-6pm.